blUeBUg200/soc-operations/README.md

 The output of this stage will produce adversary list from whom we will defend our network.

-> Say for example, our output from previous step has given APT29 and APT 30 as our adversary.
+> Say for example, our output from previous step has given APT29 and APT 30 as our adversary and going forward this adversary profile is called "Threat Book"

 ### Age:II.M2 - Intelligence driven Analytics
 From the previous stage (Age:II.M1) output we have compiled a TTP map for the adversaries,